Senate Okays Establishment of Maritime Security Trust Fund

 Sunday Aborisade in Abuja

-The Senate on Wednesday passed a bill seeking to establish the Nigerian Maritime Security Trust Fund.
+The Senate has passed a bill seeking to establish the Nigerian Maritime Security Trust Fund.

 The passage of the bill followed the consideration of a report by the Conference Committee on the Nigerian Maritime Security Trust Fund (Establishment) Bill, 2022.

-The Chairman of the Conference Committee, Senator Danjuma Goje (APC, Gombe Central), in his presentation, recalled that the bill was passed in the House of Representatives on Tuesday, 28th September, 2021.
+Chairman of the Conference Committee, Senator Danjuma Goje, in his presentation, recalled that the bill was passed in the House of Representatives on Tuesday, 28th September, 2021.

-According to the lawmaker, the Senate concurred with the passage of the bill after it was transmitted to the upper chamber on Wednesday, December 1, 2021, with some slight modifications.
+According to the lawmaker, the Senate concurred to the passage of the bill after it was transmitted to the upper chamber on Wednesday, 1st December, 2021, with some slight modifications.

-He said that the version of the Senate in the bill, which stipulated that the appointment of an executive secretary should be made without recourse to recommendation of the minister, was adopted at the Conference Committee.
+He said that the version of the Senate in the bill, which stipulated that the appointment of Executive Secretary should be made without recourse to recommendation of the Minister was adopted at the Conference Committee.

-He explained that the area of difference noticed in the two versions of the bill by both chambers necessitated the constitution of a Conference Committee by the Senate on Tuesday, January 18, 2022, for the purpose of harmonisation.
+He explained that the area of difference noticed in the two versions of the bill by both chambers, necessitated the constitution of a Conference Committee by the Senate on Tuesday 18th January, 2022, for the purpose of harmonisation.

-Whilst the House of Representatives version of the Bill provides in Clause 14 (1) that the appointment of the Executive Secretary of the Trust Fund shall be made by the president on the recommendation of the minister, the Senate version provides that such appointment should be made without recourse to the recommendation of the minister charged with the responsibility of defence.
+Whilst the House of Representatives version of the Bill provides in Clause 14 (1) that the appointment of the Executive Secretary of the Trust Fund shall be made by Mr. President on the recommendation of the Minister, the Senate version provides that such appointment should be made without recourse to the recommendation of the Minister charged with the responsibility of Defence.

 Goje disclosed that after extensive deliberations on this area of difference, the Conference Committee adopted the Senate version.